iconify/types/README.md

 #### Meta data

-JSON files might also contain the metadata.
+Icon set files might also contain the metadata.
 That data is used for browsing icons, searching icons, exporting icon sets as fonts.

 Metadata is a combination of several types, represented as type `IconifyMetaData`.